zRqmliian/Java-MC-Android-Setup-By-RumRum/README.md

 Bedrockify mod - makes some things in Java mc look and feel like bedrock

 # MobileGlues Setup
+Havent really played around with the settings but so far this one runs great on my Helio G99 ALSO SETTINGS VARIES BY DEVICE SPECIFICATIONS THIS MIGHT NOT WORK WELL FOR YOU.
 <img width="1080" height="2400" alt="Screenshot_2026-07-05-14-35-46-963_com fcl plugin mobileglues" src="https://github.com/user-attachments/assets/d50577ee-70b0-4f46-b883-d76513a3a436" />